WebStandardsFuture/Vision/README.md

 * Put the needs of users first: above authors, publishers, implementers, paying W3C Members, or theoretical purity
 * Ensure that the Web can work for everyone, striving for diversity & inclusion of participants from different geographical locations, cultures, languages, accessibility needs, gender identities, and more.
 Continue to champion accessibility and internationalization as core principles for the Web.
 * Make the web trustworthy, by improving security and privacy for users.
-We must revisit the current Web platform and explore how to responsibly improve personal privacy for users.
+We must revisit the current Web platform and explore how we can responsibly improve personal privacy for users.
 * Ensure the Web does not favor centralization.
 * Drive interoperability across vendors and implementations using open test suites, a strong patent policy and open licenses
 * Encourage incubation in new areas & industries with open platforms for discussion, collaboration and innovation

 # Our Purpose: Focusing on the Integrity of the Web

-We believe the W3C's fundamental purpose is to:
+We believe the W3C's purpose is to:

 *	Provide an open forum for discussions for organizations of all sizes (from single person company to multinationals.
 *	Ensure that standards are developed with consensus of industry and key stakeholders